-EPJH Posted February 18 Share Posted February 18 Hello.
+EPJH Posted February 18, 2023 Posted February 18, 2023 Hello.
 I'm upgrading my GPU to a RTX3080, and I have an RM850X PSU.
 Previously I was able to power my 220W GPU from the single pigtailed PCIe cable.
 There are multiple warnings on the net against trying to power the 3080 with the single cable, not because an 850W PSU is insufficient, but because the wiring - and most particularly the splitters - are of insufficient build quality.
 However, the PSU - and more particularly its cable(s) - are of relatively recent build.
 So 1) does the warning still apply, and specifically to the corsair braided cable, or can I actually power the 3080 from the one cable?
 If not - 2) I can find a second braided cable with a 6+2 "PCIe" connector on the end: but it has "CPU" written on it.
 Is that usable in conjunction with the "proper" PCIe cable to power a 3080?
-TIA Link to comment Share on other sites More sharing options...
+TIA

-Solution LeDoyen Posted February 19 Solution Share Posted February 19 When you use a pigtail cable on a high power GPU, the voltage drops will cause instability.
+Solution LeDoyen Posted February 19, 2023 Solution Posted February 19, 2023 When you use a pigtail cable on a high power GPU, the voltage drops will cause instability.
 In extreme cases it will heat up the cable too.
 It's awlays better to use one cable per PCIE connector.
 The CPU cables are 4+4 pins, and not 6+2 pins, so that's odd if you have a 6+2 that says CPU.
-Link to comment Share on other sites More sharing options...

-EPJH Posted February 24 Author Share Posted February 24 Thank you.
+EPJH Posted February 24, 2023 Author Posted February 24, 2023 Thank you.
 PC builder had told me to expect a second cable 'tucked away', and wasn't concerned when I queried the "CPU" marking.
 Its definitely 6+2, and I've checked "CPU" with a magnifying glass! (but it has a double width locking clip) so I take it that is, indeed, the 'second' GPU Cable and that I should be OK.
-Link to comment Share on other sites More sharing options...

 Recommended Posts